Azure/azure-service-operator/docs/hugo/content/design/secrets.md

 Resources should strive to play well with GitOps.
 This means that when a new resource is deployed it is capable of adopting an already existing ARM resource if one exists.
 This also must apply to secrets.
-As mentioned above one of the reasons that [we do not want to be generating secrets on the users behalf](#aso-should-not-be-generating-or-managing-secrets-on-the-users-behalf) is that it makes redeploy and resource adoption hard because the user has no configuration representing the generated secret.
+As mentioned above one of the reasons that [we do not want to be generating secrets on the users behalf](#aso-should-not-be-generating-secrets-on-the-users-behalf) is that it makes redeploy and resource adoption hard because the user has no configuration representing the generated secret.

 ## Kinds of secrets

 There are two main types of secrets we need to consider.

-**User provided secrets**: Secrets provided by the user at resource creation time, and never returned by Azure.
+**User provided secrets**: Secrets provided by the user at resource creation time.

 **Azure generated secrets**: Secrets created by Azure, and returned in a special `GetMeTheSecrets` API call.